weimeilin79/gs-redpanda-k8s/mm2-2-schema-registry/step2.md

 You'll start three services:

-**redpanda-0** : This is the broker's name.
-In this lab, because of limited resources, we're just spinning up a single broker.
+**redpanda-0** : This is the Redpanda broker.
+In this lab, because of limited resources, we're operating with just one broker.
 But remember, in a real-world setup, you'd have multiple brokers for high availability, fault tolerance, and better scaling.
+Schema registry is already in the broker,  eliminating the need for additional component installations.
+And for those managing operations, Redpanda autonomously manages cross-cluster replication..

 **redpanda-console**: This links to the Redpanda Console, which is the official UI for Redpanda.

-**connect**: This Docker image is used to set up managed connectors for Redpanda.

 Alright, it's time to get these services going.
 Kick them off with the following command in _tab 1_:
 ```